Welding Training & Certification Resources

 - Government‑issued photo ID

-- Welding magnifying lens per individual needed for improved vision
+- Magnifying welding lens for improved vision

 - Hearing protection